Renewing your visa

 As part of your visa application, you may need to provide a police certificate, medical certificate, or chest x-ray certificate.
-Read the information on the Student visa application form to confirm if you do—if you’re still not sure, please contact Immigration New Zealand on 0508 558 855 or +64 4 910 9915.
+Read the Information Sheet for Student Visa Application to confirm whether you do, and if you are still not sure, contact Immigration New Zealand.

 Changing your visa status